RyanBram/SRPGcore/CONTRIBUTING.md

 # Contributing to SRPG Engine
+Thank you for your intention to contribute to this project.
+The more people participate, the sooner this project will mature and give benefit to many game developers.

 If you have Javascript programming skill and want to contribute to the development of SRPG Engine, please read this.
 If you have found a bug and want to submit a minor patch or a bug report, please read this as well.